Edward Gibson: Early life and education

 Gibson was born in Buffalo, New York, on November 8, 1936.
 From ages 2 to 8, Gibson battled osteomyelitis—soft spots in bones—and spent many months in and out of hospitals.
 Newly-available penicillin cured the disease.
 To strengthen his leg that was nearly amputated, Gibson took up sports: swimming, football, and track.
 He primarily used swimming to strengthen his leg.
 He was active in the Boy Scouts of America.
 He earned the rank of First Class.

-He graduated from Kenmore Senior High School in Kenmore, New York, in 1955, and earned a Bachelor of Science degree in engineering from the University of Rochester in June 1959.
+Gibson graduated from Kenmore Senior High School in Kenmore, New York, in 1955, and earned a Bachelor of Science degree in engineering from the University of Rochester in June 1959.
 At the University of Rochester, Gibson became a member of the Theta Chi fraternity.
 He received a Master of Science degree in engineering (jet propulsion option) from the California Institute of Technology (Caltech) in June 1960 and a PhD in engineering with a minor in physics from Caltech in June 1964.
 He was supervised by Maria Wonenburger.